benmvp/slides/2019/nationjs/react-eco.md

 - 4/ Use **`react-final-form`** for form validation w/o Redux
 - 5/ Use **React Testing Library** for testing components w/o a browser
   * But you'll probably want **Cypress** too for happy path E2E tests
-- 6/ See how far you can go with Hooks + Contet
+- 6/ See how far you can go with Hooks + Context
   * Only reach for **Redux** as a last resort
 - 7/ Try out **Next.js** if you need server-side rendering
 - 8/ Go ahead and use **Apollo** when you're requesting lots of data